GSA/px-benefit-finder/bears-app/README.md

 We use husky to manage git hooks.

+husky is automatically installed after the packages are installed.

 The `pre-commit` git hook leverages `lint-staged` to run a series of scripts on any staged files when a commit is made.

+the `pre-push` git hook runs a series of scripts on the directory before pushing to the origin.

 ## Coding Standards